gymnosophist/pharr_format/README.md

 Credit to the [CLTK](http://cltk.org/) and Luke Hollis/Archimedes Digital for the [Open Words](https://github.com/ArchimedesDigital/open_words) code that I used to make this project.

-Also thanks to [Perseus](http://www.perseus.tufts.edu/hopper/) and the [Latin Library](http://thelatinlibrary.com/) for use of their texts via CLTK.
+Also thanks to [Perseus](http://www.perseus.tufts.edu/hopper/) and the [Latin Library](http://thelatinlibrary.com/) for use of their texts, including the Lewis & Short dictioanry.

 ## Requirements and operation

 The program requires the CLTK and Open Words.

 Clone the two required repos into a project folder and add steadman.py.
+Users will have to unzip the dictionary file in the `lexica` folder.

 Operation is relatively simple: